Sorak Curry (Goan Vegetarian Coconut Curry)

 Step by StepJump to Recipe

-One of my personal favorite Curries is this Sorak Curry, which is a typical vegetarian Goan Coconut Curry, that I usually make at home.
+One of my personal favorite curries is this Sorak Curry, which is a typical vegetarian Goan Coconut Curry, that I usually make at home.
 This traditional Goan-style curry is made during monsoons, and is prepared with dried Kashmiri red chilies, fresh grated coconut and spices.
 The recipe is also naturally vegan, easy yet delicious and goes amazingly well with steamed rice, turning your mealtime into a comforting, satisfying one.

 sorak curry in a black bowl with green chillies at side.